chengl11/WebRTC_Cybersecurity_Project/sprint2/README.md

 **Project Name:** WebRTC & Cybersecurity Project Sprint 02

 ## 1. Description
 This is a description for EC601 WebRTC Cybersecurity Project Sprint 02.
-The expectation of this sprint is to:
+The expectation of this sprint:
 1. Definition of architecture
 2. Functional demonstration of major user story
 3. Technology Selection and justification